-You may need the pliers the spring a little to get it passed the pedal pin and snap into place.
+You may need the pliers on the spring a little to get it passed the pedal pin and snap into place.

 A little more white grease and now you can pump the pedal to make sure full and correct operation.

 Lastly you just need to swap the connecting block to the other side of the switch.
 There should be plenty of loom to allow you to do this.
 Here the switch is fully assembled with the connector in place with the red and white wires showing.
-The connecting block can only fit on in one direction as the terminal are set at angles.
+The connecting block can only fit on in one direction as the terminals are set at angles.